cybericebyte/VoiceBM/README.md

 # VoiceBM

+"Voice BM is not a replacement for anything.
+It is an enhancement to fill a hole that exists within the local smart AI consumer communities.
+I built it and shared it so you didn't have to."

 VoiceBM is a voice biometrics engine for Home Assistant.
 It identifies who is speaking, publishes identity signals via MQTT, and supports enrollment + blocklisting workflows.

 > Scope note: VoiceBM is an engine.
 It exposes identity and controls; your UI/LLM/frontend decides how to use them.